The programme keeps ‘not responding’ and I am unable to view options as the programme keeps freezing. Help

 I use Bitdefender as my security programme.
 Also i have disabled all my plugins and it still freezes and then states ‘not responding’

-ok, in this case i'd try a reset of firefox (that will keep your bookmarks & passwords) as described here: Reset Firefox – easily fix most problems
+ok, in this case i'd try a reset of firefox (that will keep your bookmarks & passwords) as described here: Refresh Firefox - reset add-ons and settings

 You can also try to boot the computer in Windows Safe mode with network support (press F8 on the boot screen) as a test to see if that helps.